Difference Between Meyer Lemons and Regular Lemons

 Their inaugural lemon harvest in the United States began in the later 1800s in Florida and California.

 A normal lemonade is a bright yellow berry that may be found in almost every store or food store.
-Lemons flourish in any climate where the weather does not dip lower 55°F. Florida is the biggest producer of lemons in the United States.
+Lemons flourish in any climate where the weather does not dip lower than 55°F. Florida is the biggest producer of lemons in the United States.

-Lemons are marginally lengthened or hooked at the edges, with a robust, impenetrable skin and a strong sour pith.
+Lemons are marginally lengthened or hooked at the edges, with robust, impenetrable skin and a strong sour pith.
 Lemon is both a popular garnish and a common culinary component.

 Limes and lime soft drinks are high in the preventative vitamin C. Antioxidant properties may aid in the prevention of superoxide radical disruption to cells, which can increase the risk of cancer.